Article

 The example code used to describe existing API calls within Eikon and what this guide references.

-• Data Library for .Net example package
+• LSEG Data Library for .NET example package

 The example code used to describe future API calls within Workspace and what this guide references.